gvwilson/sensibleadventures/booksters-apprentice.md

 Razi nodded.
 "We will have to find somewhere else.
 Help me up."
 Holding Erileine's hand so tightly that it hurt, he somehow got back on his feet and pushed his strange liquid sword back into the bottle hanging from his belt.
-The mercury rippled and gurgled back into its strange sheath.
+The quicksilver rippled and gurgled back into its strange sheath.

 *Whoomp!* Erileine jumped as banefire rumbled behind them.
-The bookster's grip tightened on his shoulder.
+The bookster's grip tightened on her shoulder.
 "Sorry," Erileine said.
 The early morning sky was a blinding-bright strip of blue over their heads, but the alley around them was still dark.
 It was probably always dark, Erileine thought, as the damp cold around them crept